CumulusNetworks/docs/content/cumulus-linux-53/Layer-2/Ethernet-Bridging-VLANs/VLAN-aware-Bridge-Mode.md

 {{< /tabs >}}

 {{%notice note%}}
-- NVIDIA Spectrum-1 switches support a maximum of 10000 VLAN elements.
-NVIDIA Spectrum-2 switches and later support a maximum of 15996 VLAN elements.
+NVIDIA Spectrum 1 switches support a maximum of 10000 VLAN elements.
+NVIDIA Spectrum-2 switches and later support a maximum of 15996 VLAN elements when {{<link url="In-Service-System-Upgrade-ISSU/#restart-mode" text="warm boot mode ">}} is `off` or 7934 VLAN elements when warm boot mode is `on`.
 Cumulus Linux calculates the total number of VLAN elements as the number of VLANs times the number of configured bridges.
 For example, 6 bridges, each containing 2600 VLANs totals 15600 VLAN elements.

-- On NVIDIA Spectrum-2 switches and later, if you enable multiple VLAN-aware bridges and want to use more VLAN elements than the default, you must update the number of VLAN elements in the `/etc/mlx/datapath/broadcast_domains.conf` file:
+On NVIDIA Spectrum-2 switches and later, if you enable multiple VLAN-aware bridges and want to use more VLAN elements than the default, you must update the number of VLAN elements in the `/etc/mlx/datapath/broadcast_domains.conf` file.
   - To specify the total number of bridge domains you want to use, uncomment and edit the `broadcast_domain.max_vlans` parameter.
-The default value is 6143.
+The default value is 6143 when warm boot mode is `off` or 4096 when warm boot mode is `on`.
   - To specify the total number of subinterfaces you want to use, uncomment and edit the `broadcast_domain.max_subinterfaces` parameter.
-The default value is 3872.
+The default value is 3872 when warm boot mode is `off` or 1872 when warm boot mode is `on`.

   You must restart `switchd` with the `systemctl restart switchd` command to apply the configuration.

   The number of `broadcast_domain.max_vlans` plus `broadcast_domain.max_subinterfaces` cannot exceed 15996.

   Increasing the `broadcast_domain.max_vlans` parameter can affect layer 2 multicast scale support.
 {{%/notice%}}

 ## Reserved VLAN Range